nomemory/tutorial-java8-streams-lambdas/README.md

 ...
 ```

-The `java.utill.function` package is nice enough to define Functional Interfaces for us so we can easily juggle with the lambdas in our code.
+The [`java.utill.function`](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) package is nice enough to define Functional Interfaces for us so we can easily juggle with the lambdas in our code.
 The most important ones are `Predicate<T>`, `Function<T1, T2>`, `Consumer<T>`, `Supplier<T>` and `BiFunction<T1, T2, T3>`.
+Those interfaces represent the type we are going to use when referencing lambda methods.

 Nobody restricts us to define our own `@FunctionalInterface`s as long as we keep in mind that they need to contain only abstract method.

-Creating our own functional interfaces is not uncommon, but because all the interfaces defined in `java.utill.function` are generic we should them re-use them as much as possible.
+Creating our own functional interfaces is not uncommon, but because all the interfaces defined in [`java.utill.function`](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) are generic we should them re-use them as much as possible.

 Example: